 Figure 1: Promotional Analysis

 Boost Your Sales with Predictive Analytics1.
 Accurate sales forecasts

 Sales forecasting looks at past performance, industry characteristics, competitive information, and economic trends to predict future sales.
-With Predictive Analytics, you can improve your sales forecasts from the industry standard of 60-70% to well over 80%.
+With predictive analytics, sales forecasting can be improved from the industry standard of 60-70% to well over 80%.